naruaika/grapik-quran/README.md

 ## Motivation

 I used to be a user of Sabily OS and I've been amazed how wonderful it is.
-I am planning to revive the idea.
+I'm planning to revive the idea.
 May Allah forgive me all along the way by doing this project and I ask Allah for His _taufiq_ and _hidayah_ to the straight path.

 ## Contributing